Planes of satellites around Milky Way/M31-mass galaxies in the FIRE simulations and comparisons with the Local Group

 We select the 14 most massive satellites in $\Mstar$ within $\dlim$ to compare planarity in simulations and the 14 MW satellites in our observational sample.
-Furthermore, we apply a simple completeness correction for seeing through the MW's disk by first excluding all satellites that lie within a galactocentric latitude of $|b_c|\leq12\degree$ from the host's galactic disk \citep{Pawlowski2018}, and then choosing the 14 most massive satellites from the remaining population.
-See Section~\ref{selection_effects_subsection} for an investigation of how disk incompleteness affects planarity metrics.
+Furthermore, we apply a simple completeness correction for seeing through the MW's disc by first excluding all satellites that lie within a galactocentric latitude of $|b_c|\leq12\degree$ from the host's galactic disc \citep{Pawlowski2018}, and then choosing the 14 most massive satellites from the remaining population.
+See Section~\ref{selection_effects_subsection} for an investigation of how disc incompleteness affects planarity metrics.

 Figure~\ref{fig:mw_completeness_planes} shows plane metrics for simulated satellites stacking over 114 snapshots spanning $\zzerotwo$, compared to the MW satellite plane.
 Spatial plane metrics for the MW are tightly constrained by well-measured 3D positions of MW satellites.
 The MW's satellite plane is thinner and more kinematically coherent than most of our simulated satellite systems.
 We define MW-like planes as those with plane metrics at or below the one sigma upper limit on the MW's corresponding distribution.
 Notably, the MW's plane is significantly spatially flattened compared to the average simulation when measured by RMS height and axis ratio.